gerth2/esp32PythonRIO/readme.md

 # Why

+.
+"Mom Can we have XRP?"
+.
+"No, we have XRP at home."
+. at home...

 Economical robot platform that emulates the "look and feel" of frc programming as best as possible.

+And cuz Chris just wanted to try it.

 # TODO